Lilianada/Lilyslab/Content/manifesto/index.md

 The choice to have fun again on the internet led me back to the internet itself.
 Not the algorithmic feeds, but the open web built by curious people who still care about ideas, creativity, individuality and connections.

-I started going down [[rabbitholes]], exploring unwalled gardens hand made with care, personality, and zero SEO hacks.
+I started going down [[rabbit holes]], exploring unwalled gardens hand made with care, personality, and zero SEO hacks.
 I made my own [playground](https://www.lilyslab.xyz), a space to think, write, and experiment.
 No likes.
 No pressure.
 Just expression.

 And I found others doing the same. \
 ✳︎ Small internet spaces. \